TuragaLab/flybody/README.md

 The quickest way to get started with `flybody` is to take a look at a [tutorial notebook][tutorial] or [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)][tutorial-colab].

-Also, [this notebook][envs] shows examples of the flight and walking imitation, and vision-guided flight RL task environments.
+Also, [this notebook][envs] shows examples of the flight, walking, and vision-guided flight RL task environments.

 To train the fly, take a look at the [distributed RL training script][ray-script], which uses Ray to parallelize the DMPO agent training.